Don’t Trust A Matchmaker With A Zippo In His Pocket

 It wasn’t often he managed to leave his uncannily quick friend wordless, but he’d finally done it.
 He relished the chance to soak it in.

 He ended up seeing Angela again the next day.
 He went out to her campus and they got coffee and walked and talked about her classes, and her friends, and he supplied some funny anecdotes from conversations within his social circle but mostly just listened.
 It was nice, it felt like something else to be walking around with a girl on his arm.
-So he asked her out again, and she started inviting him over, and one day she introduced him as her boyfriend and hey—!
+So he asked her out again, and she started inviting him out—and over—and one day she introduced him as her boyfriend and hey—!
 It was happening.

 It was cool to end up with a girlfriend.
 Like, it was new, and Anarchy kept not quite knowing what he was doing or what to talk about, but women were supposed to be complicated, right?
 He was gonna fumble a bit.
 But it was neat!
 It felt good, whether it was taking her to the movies or standing with her while she window-shopped or mindlessly agreeing that whichever zoo animal she was looking at absolutely was either “the cutest thing” or “totally creepy looking.”

-Angela—well, they weren’t a match made in heaven or anything, there was some spark missing for that label, but she was fine; she was sweet!
+Anarchy let the snideness go without the dignity of acknowledgement.
+Angela—yeah, they weren’t a match made in heaven or anything, there was some spark missing for that label, but she was fine; she was sweet!
 Rather like how Valentines sweethearts were sweet; in a way that not everyone quite took to.
 Kato, for one, had already formed the opinion that she was a bit airheaded, but that hadn’t meant much of anything until one post-date afternoon where Anarchy invited her up to his apartment to chill.

 She eagerly agreed and plastered herself to his side on the elevator ride up, seeming a little disappointed when they walked in the door and found Athena and Kato in the living area.